Dr Julie R Barbour

 She completed her doctoral research on the Neverver language, funded by a graduate studentship from HRELP (ELDP).
 Her project was published as A grammar of Neverver.
 She has been working on a comparative study of Vanuatu languages in general, and Malekula languages in particular.
 The Exploring Mood in the Oceanic languages of Vanuatu project was funded by a Fast Start grant the Royal Society's Marsden Fund.
 The Malekula Languages Project (also Malakula) is now the focus of her long term research interests.
 She has supported a number of research students in the field, and in 2015 and 2016 she led a team including Dr. Nicola Daly (FEDU) and four student linguists to participate Vanuatu Ministry of Education workshops to develop literacy materials for seven of Malekula's languages.

-The Malekula Languages Project houses Terry Crowley's archived research data from Malekula, and has developed working corpora for the following languages: Neverver, Neve'ei (in collaboration with Jill Musgrave), Avava, Naman, V'enen Taut (in collaboration with student Royce Dodd), Uripiv/Northeast Malekula (in collaboration with missionary linguist Ross McKerras), Larevet, Malua Bay (in collaboration with Kanauhea Wessels), Teperav/Espiegles Bay (in collaboration with student Roxanna Holmes and with speaker Gayleen Tarosa), Ninde (in collaboration with speaker Leina Isno), Atchin (in collaboration with Kanauhea Wessels) and Lamap (in collaboration with student Claudia Williams).
+The Malekula Languages Project houses Terry Crowley's archived research data from Malekula, and has developed working corpora for the following languages: Neverver, Neve'ei (in collaboration with Jill Musgrave), Avava, Naman, V'enen Taut (in collaboration with student Royce Dodd), Uripiv/Northeast Malekula (in collaboration with missionary linguist Ross McKerras, and student Alice Moore), Larevet, Malua Bay (in collaboration with Kanauhea Wessels), Teperav/Espiegles Bay (in collaboration with student Roxanna Holmes and with speaker Gayleen Tarosa), Ninde (in collaboration with speaker Leina Isno), Atchin (in collaboration with Kanauhea Wessels) and Lamap (in collaboration with student Claudia Williams).
 Additionally, the project is supporting the development of literacy materials for Maskelynes/Uluveu (in collaboration with David and Sue Healey), V'ao, and Tirax/Mae.

 Julie supervises masters (APPL594) and doctoral (LING900) student research with descriptive and typological aims.
 She particularly welcomes inquiries from students with an interest in the languages of Malekula, Vanuatu.